• Skip to primary navigation

 • Cool slightly - Let it rest a few minutes before serving to help the sauce thicken.

-It comes out creamy in the middle with crispy edges around the pan-and that's the best part.
+It comes out creamy in the middle with crispy edges around the pan-and that's the best part, just like other cheesy bakes with crispy edges.

 Best Side Dishes to Serve with Tuna Noodle Bake

-This dish is rich and filling, so keep the sides light and fresh for balance.
+This dish is rich and filling, so keep the sides light and fresh for balance, like a lemon-dressed salad or vinegar-based slaw.

 A close-up food photograph of a creamy tuna casserole in a blue ceramic baking dish.
 The dish has a golden-brown melted cheese topping garnished with fresh green basil leaves and parsley.
 A silver serving spoon is lifting a portion of the casserole, revealing layers of shredded tuna, green peas, and thin egg noodles in a creamy sauce.
 In the background, there is a white plate with mixed green salad leaves.
 The casserole dish is placed on a gray and white checkered cloth napkin.
 The image has a shallow depth of field with the front portion in sharp focus while the background is slightly blurred.
 The lighting is warm and natural, highlighting the glossy cheese surface and creating subtle shadows beneath the dish.
 The wooden table surface beneath the cloth napkin is visible in the bottom edge of the frame.
 Save for Later!